gbif/hp-solanaceae/taxonomy/Witheringia.md

 Stone, J.L., Flores, J. & Bohs, L. (2024) Phylogenetic relationships of *Brachistus* and *Witheringia* (Solanaceae).
 Syst.
 Bot.
 49(2): 496–506.

 ## List of species
 Below is an alphabetical list of all accepted species following the Solanaceae TEN WFO taxonomy.
-Please see the [Species List and Synonyms](/taxonomy/species-list) and [Legume Taxonomy Working Group](/working-groups/taxonomy) pages for more taxonomic information.
+Please see the [Species List and Synonyms](/taxonomy/species-list) and [Taxonomy](/working-groups/taxonomy) pages for more taxonomic information.
 The current taxonomy is accessible by [Browse](/taxonomy/browse) or  [Advanced Search](/taxonomy/search).

 |Genus  | Species description | Occurrence data |
 | --------------------- |------------------------------|------------------------------|